 This month I shall be mostly....

-And also playing lots of old-time fiddle music at camp and festival weekends.
+And also playing lots of old-time fiddle and banjo, and playing with my ceilidh band.

 Here's the window in Kendal I get to work with!
 Quite a big project....

 Comics may be found here as they appear, rather sporadically...

 And here are things that have come off the list because they are finished!
 In reverse chronological order